 Newport Aquarium Is a Great Family Destination

-Many negative reviewers cite Newport Aquarium as being overpriced, over-crowded, and voice disappointment in seeing everything they wanted within an hour.
-Planning your visit to avoid crowds or taking advantage of promotions to reduce price (such as one kid free after 4:00 pm with adult ticket purchase) can help.
+Many negative reviewers cite Newport Aquarium as being overpriced and overcrowded, and voice disappointment in seeing everything they wanted within an hour.
+Planning your visit to avoid crowds or taking advantage of promotions to reduce the price (such as one kid free after 4:00 pm with an adult ticket purchase) can help.
 Anyone who views all the attractions in one hour must be running.

 Take your time to savor this magnified view of the ocean.
 With tunnels that bring the ocean over you and see-through floors to watch the ocean under you, it’s the safest way to enjoy these magnificent creatures without ever getting wet.

 © 2019 Vivian Coblentz